mgcooper/icemodel/README.md

 Liston G E, Bruland O, Elvehøy H and Sand K 1999 *Below-surface ice melt on the coastal Antarctic ice sheet* Journal of Glaciology 45 273–85, [Online](https://doi.org/10.3189/002214399793377130)

-Lord S D 1992 A new software tool for computing Earth’s atmospheric transmission of near-and far-infrared radiation vol 103957 (Ames Research Center)
+Lord S D 1992 *A new software tool for computing Earth’s atmospheric transmission of near-and far-infrared radiation* vol 103957 (Ames Research Center)

-Monin A S and Obukhov A M 1954 Basic laws of turbulent mixing in the surface layer of the atmosphere Contrib.
+Monin A S and Obukhov A M 1954 *Basic laws of turbulent mixing in the surface layer of the atmosphere* Contrib.
 Geophys.
 Inst.
 Acad.
 Sci.
 USSR 151 e187

 Schlatter T W 1972 *The Local Surface Energy Balance and Subsurface Temperature Regime in Antarctica* J. Appl.
 Meteor.
 11 1048–62 [Online](http://journals.ametsoc.org/doi/abs/10.1175/1520-0450%281972%29011%3C1048%3ATLSEBA%3E2.0.CO%3B2)

+Swaminathan C R and Voller V R 1993 *ON THE ENTHALPY METHOD* International Journal of Numerical Methods for Heat & Fluid Flow 3 233–44

 Warren S G and Brandt R E 2008 *Optical constants of ice from the ultraviolet to the microwave: A revised compilation* J. Geophys.
 Res.
 113 D14220, [Online](http://onlinelibrary.wiley.com/doi/10.1029/2007JD009744/abstract)